Simulation-Software-Engineering/Lecture-Material/organization/rse_basics.md

 * Yes.
 Research also happens in industry.
 * All things we learn (Git, packaging, CI/CD, virtualization, documentation, ...) is also highly relevant for non-research software.
+* Companies use (more and more) the same workflows and tools.
+  * It is not just about coding.
+It is about collaborative work.
+* Open-source development excellent door opener for industry.
+* Some companies develop their software as open-source software.